harsh-sutariya/LanguageLink/README.md

 ## Usage
 ### Multilingual Sentence Similarity
-To use the multilingual sentence similarity model, refer to the usage instructions provided in the [Documentation](documentation_link_here).
+To use the multilingual sentence similarity model, refer to the usage instructions provided in the _Final Report.pdf_.

 ### Language Detection
 For language detection, simply call the relevant function or endpoint as described in the documentation.
 It will predict the language of the input sentence.